Is it worth playing?

 Pocket City is a perfect blend of the old school strategy, kingdom development, and simulation genres, with improved metrics and without all features that were proven to reduce the gaming pleasure in these games.
 It remotely resembles classic PC games like Ceasar or Civilization, but it is fully adapted to mobile.
 It does not feature combat of any kind, but the focus is on maintaining balance and on designing your little corner of the Earth.
 This sim is guaranteed to keep anyone with a flair for these things interested and engaged while having fun.

-Pocket City Guides, Tips, and Cheats
+Pocket City guides and TIPS

 How to improve your gaming experience and gameplay…

-While it does look deceptively simple, Pocket City becomes challenging and engaging the more your dwelling grows.
+While it does look deceptively simple, PC becomes challenging and engaging the more your dwelling grows.
 Thus, all who play a bit more than just the beginning stages soon learn that maintaining a good balance in a populated area is not that simple.
 One might also eat its own words if one was saying that building and running a city is simple and that they can do it better anytime.
-The challenges and complications that await come in abundance in mid to late game, and thus we’ve found the most frequently asked questions from the Pocket City community, mainly Reddit.
+The challenges and complications that await come in abundance in mid to late game, and thus we’ve found the most frequently asked questions from the PC community, mainly Reddit.
 We’ve comprised our guide with useful tips for any questions we found and thought relevant.

 - How to report a crime?